muggy8/improbable/from-me-to-me/X1IapY2Y.md

 This was yet another thing I had to get used to.

-"Where's mr. Phanna?"
+"Where's Mr. Phanna?"
 Melody asked.

 "Phanna doesn't normally wake up till very late in the day.
 At this point, I'm pretty sure Phanna's at least partially vampire."
 I sighed.

 "I see...
-Do you happen to know what mr. Phanna is exactly?"
+Do you happen to know what Mr. Phanna is exactly?"

 "Not really.
 I was just told 'human' and among other strange things."

-"That's basically what mr. Phanna told my sister Amanda during the exam."
+"That's basically what Mr. Phanna told my sister Amanda during the exam."

 "I guess that probably means Phanna at the very least believes in whatever they're saying.
 That or there's a reason for hiding this information from us."

-"Why would mr. Phanna do that?"
+"Why would Mr. Phanna do that?"

-"Not sure" I sighed in response before I continued on from the small talk.
+"Not sure.
+That's why I've more or less accepted what Phanna is what they claims to be."
+I sighed in response before I continued on from the small talk.

-I handed Melody a tray of food from yesterday's hunt and moved onto the topic that I truely wanted to discuss.
+I handed Melody a tray of food from yesterday's hunt and moved onto the topic that I truly wanted to discuss.

 Although Phanna being mostly nocturnal was rather annoying most of the time, this was the one few times where Phanna being nocturnal turned out to be a positive thing for me.